The vagus nerve is critical to optimal health, no matter what your issues are.

 Magnetic fields are capable of stimulating the vagus nerve (R).

 Studies have found that PEMF can increase heart rate variability and increase vagus stimulation (R).

-I use a pulsed magnetic stimulator called ICES on my gut and brain, which increases my appetite and stimulates me.
-This accords with the idea that it’s stimulating my vagus nerve.
+I use a pulsed magnetic stimulator called ICES on my gut and brain, which stimulates my vagus nerve increasing my appetite and stimulating me.

-I recommend using this on your gut, brain, side of your neck, etc….
+I recommend using this on your gut, brain, and side of your neck.

-At first, I didn’t understand how it can have systemic effects if I placed it on my gut, but the vagus nerve is probably why, given that the vagus nerve is stimulated by magnets.
+At first, I didn’t understand how it can have systemic effects if I placed it on my gut, but the vagus nerve must be the main reason given that it’s stimulated by magnets.